Cookies on the Gambling Commission website

 Regulatory returns

-Regulatory returns are quarterly or annual returns submitted by operators for each licence activity they hold, reporting operational and financial activity.
+Operators submit regulatory returns to the Gambling Commission for each licence activity they hold, reporting operational and financial activity.

 These are submitted to us using eServices online.

-Quarterly returns need to be submitted within 28 days of the end of the quarter.
+All operators must submit their returns within 28 days of the end of each quarter.
 For example, a return for the period of 1 January to 31 March must be submitted by 28 April.

 Society lotteries and local authority lotteries